British Science Week 2018

 Christmas was a busy time for us.
 As well as our outstanding performances in 'Tinsel & Tea towels' we had a trip to sing carols at the Cathedral and a visit from Father Christmas himself!

-French - we have been starting to learn our numbers in French by playing hopscotch.
+We have been starting to learn our numbers in French by playing hopscotch.
+We will also be finding out how to say our birth date in French.

 As part of our work in Art, Lime class read the poem 'The Hippocrump' by James Reeves.
 We then drew our own interpretation of what the Hippocrump looks like using oil pastels.
 Our work was displayed in the main school corridor.